 If you have a disability the University will seek to support you whenever possible and reasonable to do so.
 If you have not yet disclosed that disability, we would encourage you to do so at the earliest opportunity.
 We would normally document the support to be provided.
-Even if you have already disclosed a disability, please make sure you contact the Student Development and Well-being Team on T: 0151 291 3427 E: sdw@hope.ac.uk before you accept any offer of a place in order to establish what support is available and the information we need to ensure this can be arranged.
+Even if you have already disclosed a disability, please make sure you disclose this to your tutor who will inform the Student Life Team E: studentlife@hope.ac.uk before you accept any offer of a place in order to establish what support is available and the information we need to ensure this can be arranged.
 You should be aware that if you choose not to disclose your disability or to limit that disclosure you may not be able to access the full range of support available.